oliverjhh/QueryGuide/README.md

 If your evening is mostly about taking stock, pass `--variant reflect` so the Reflection section surfaces a recap of learnings alongside your next moves.

+The `npm run stats` command gives you a quick count of how many journals exist per variant and points to the most recent entry so you can track momentum at a glance.

 ## Philosophy

 Personal projects happen in spare moments.
 TrailQuery Compass follows a slow-burn cadence: draft a guide, ship a quick commit, iterate later.
 Every artifact should feel like it was drafted in an evening with limitations on time but ambition high.